what is control flow statements in python?

 - Conditional statements: Conditional statements are used to execute code based on whether a certain condition is true or false.
 The main conditional statement in Python is the

-statement, which is followed by a condition and a block of code to be executed if the condition is true.
-You can also useelif
+ifstatement, which is followed by a condition and a block of code to be executed if the condition is true.
+You can also useelifandelsestatements to specify alternative blocks of code to be executed if the condition is false.
+For example:

 pythonx = 5